 Silent Treatment in a Relationship

 I've been in a relationship with this guy for 11 months.
-We have having some arguments over the past weekends.
+We have been having some arguments over the past weekends.
 Usually I get upset and give him the silent treatment.
-Well, on Valentines Day I expected more then 2 roses and a card that he just handed me and he didn't even sign.
+Well, on Valentine's Day I expected more than 2 roses and a card that he just handed me, and he didn't even sign.
 I was so hurt.
 Therefore, I gave him the silent treatment again.
-He apologized to me but I was acting stubborn.
-At the beginning of our relationship he showered me with bouquets of flowers and I guess that's what I expected.
+He apologized to me, but I was acting stubborn.
+At the beginning of our relationship, he showered me with bouquets of flowers and I guess that's what I expected.
 Well now, he says he hasn't felt the same for me in the past 5 months.
 I am so hurt.
 He says he needs a break.
-We use to go to church together at the beginning of out relationship then we drifted away.
+We used to go to church together at the beginning of our relationship then we drifted away.
 This past Sunday he drove out of town and went to church.
-He said he was uplifted and he needs time.
-I am so hurt and I love him so much.
+He said he was uplifted, and he needs time.
+I am so hurt, and I love him so much.
 I don't know what to do.
 We even had talked about marriage several times.
 We are in our late 40's.
-He is divorced and I have been a widow for 3 years.
+He is divorced, and I have been a widow for 3 years.
 I don't know what to do.
 It is hurting me so much.
-How can you love somebody and than all of a sudden stop or is that just an excuse.
+How can you love somebody and then all of a sudden stop or is that just an excuse?
 What should I do?
 Give him his space and for how long?
 We even had a trip planned and paid for to go to Hawaii!!
 PS.
-I have been txting him and telling him how I feel and he was ignoring my txts.-- Contributed by: cathy
+I have been texting him and telling him how I feel and he was ignoring my texts.-- Contributed by: Cathy

 You stop loving someone when the negatives of the relationship out way the positives.
 It doesn't "just happen," it builds over time.
 In relationships like marriage, where there is a long history of positives built on trust, honesty and shared experiences, it can take a while before the negatives begin to outweigh the benefits of the relationship.
 This is not the case with dating.
 Most couples, whose dating relationship begins to fall apart within a year, haven't built a solid foundation.
 Therefore, the negatives can begin to surface shortly after the infatuation phase begins to wane, usually around four to six months.